Introduction to Peace Studies: Power and Progress

 (3 Cr.)
 (GEN. ED. #10)

-Examination of women’s participation in the human rights, social, and economic movements.
+Examination of women's participation in the human rights, social, and economic movements.
 Focus on understanding if, why, and under what circumstances gender becomes a central force in the development of these movements.
 We will address three questions: Has the involvement of women helped to define the human rights movement in Latin America?
-To what extent have feminist theory and theories of the state accounted for the nature of women’s protest?
+To what extent have feminist theory and theories of the state accounted for the nature of women's protest?
 How and why were women instrumental in the political process that led from authoritarian to democratic rule in their countries?
-This course focuses primarily (but not exclusively) on women’s movements in the southern cone countries: Argentina, Chile, Uruguay, and Brazil.
-Prerequisite: sophomore standing.
-Variable semesters.
+This course focuses primarily (but not exclusively) on women's movements in the southern cone countries: Argentina, Chile, Uruguay, and Brazil.
+Prerequisites: WS 150 and a HIS or LAM 100-level course.
+Spring semester.
+Offered 2014-15 and alternate years.
 François.

 Special Topics in International Film and Literature

 This course, organized around a rotating thematic topic in a given semester, will focus on social, economic, and cultural disparity as represented by filmmakers and authors.
 Of particular interest will be issues of nationalism; difference/identity; displacement; globalization; resources/wealth; environmental degradation; and control of information in post-war, post-colonial and/or post-Cold War societies.
 When possible, filmmakers and authors will be invited for special sessions of this course.
 Repeatable if topic is different.
-Prerequisites: 100-level course in peace studies or permission of instructor.
+Prerequisites: sophomore standing or permission of instructor.
 Variable semesters.
-Department.

 Issues in Conflict Resolution